2023 Best Value Construction Trades Associate Degree Schools in the Southeast Region

 Best Southeast Region Schools for Affordable Quality for an Associate in Construction Trades

 Our 2023 rankings named East Mississippi Community College the best value school in the Southeast Region for construction trades students working on their associate degree.
-Located in the rural area of Scooba, EMCC is a public school with a small student population.
+Located in the remote area of Scooba, EMCC is a public college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at EMCC are $6,740 a year.
+Out-of-state tuition fees for undergraduate students at EMCC are $6,740 per year.

 Read full report on Construction Trades at East Mississippi Community College

-Out-of-state tuition fees for undergraduate students at ICC are $5,360 per year.
+Out-of-state tuition fees for undergraduate students at Ogeechee Technical College are $5,540 per year.

 Richmond Community College undergraduate students pay an average of $8,680 in tuition and fees each year.